Viruses & blood cancer – what you need to know

 While your white blood cell count is low you should take sensible precautions to help prevent your exposure to infection.

-How do viruses like influenza, common colds and, most recently, the coronavirus COVID-19 spread?
+How do viruses like influenza, common colds and COVID-19 spread?

 These viruses are transmitted through direct contact with respiratory droplets that occur through coughing or sneezing of an infected person in close proximity.
 It can also be contracted through touching contaminated surfaces.